hashgraph/hedera-services/docs/privileged-transactions.md

 # Miscellanea

 - The network charges no fees to privileged transactions.
-- Note with the default settings of `accounts.systemAdmin=50` and `accounts.systemAdmin.firstManaged=51`, the
+- With the default settings of `accounts.systemAdmin=50` and `accounts.systemAdmin.firstManaged=51`,
+the system admin account is unique in being unable to update itself.